‘One Piece’ Chapter 981 Delayed, New Release Date Revealed

-One Piece Wano Arc continues to get intense as four members of the Worst Generation – Monkey D. Luffy and Roronoa Zoro of the Straw Hat Pirates, Eustass “Captain” Kid of the Kid Pirates, and Scratchmen Apoo of the On Air Pirates – started a commotion in the ongoing banquet at Onigashima.
-As of now, people are eager to know whether Beast Pirates All-Star Queen the Plague would immediately report to Beast Pirates captain and Emperor Kaido about the presence of the enemies in their headquarters or try to handle the ongoing situation by himself.
+The One Piece Wano Arc continues to get intense as four members of the Worst Generation – Monkey D. Luffy and Roronoa Zoro of the Straw Hat Pirates, Eustass “Captain” Kid of the Kid Pirates, and Scratchmen Apoo of the On Air Pirates – started a commotion in the ongoing banquet at Onigashima.
+As of now, people are eager to know whether Beast Pirates All-Star Queen, the Plague, would immediately report to Beast Pirates captain and Emperor Kaido about the presence of the enemies in their headquarters or try to handle the ongoing situation by himself.

-Unfortunately, fans would be waiting a little longer to see what will happen next in One Piece manga.
+Unfortunately, fans would be waiting a little longer to see what will happen next in the One Piece manga.
 On the final page of One Piece Chapter 930 posted at Viz, it was announced that the release date for the next chapter of Eiichiro Oda’s popular manga would be delayed by one week.
-One Piece Chapter 931 is expected to be officially available on June 7, 2020, while scans and spoilers would likely be available a few days earlier.
+One Piece Chapter 931 is expected to be officially available on June 7, while scans and spoilers would likely be available a few days earlier.

 There are plenty of things that could happen and be revealed in One Piece Chapter 931.
 Queen, who is currently leading the hunt for Luffy, Zoro, and Kid, could finally disclose the identity of the member of the Flying Six that he’s planning to eliminate.
 When Apoo informed him about the presence of their enemies at Onigashima, Queen called out the attention of their subordinates and told them that anyone who could capture Luffy, Zoro, and Kid would be given the opportunity to become one of the Flying Six.